FAQs - Frequently Asked Questions

 Does my pet need pre-anesthestic bloodwork?

 Blood testing is not required for most pets.
-Blood testing commonly includes a CBC (complete blood count) to evaluate red and white cells, and platelets.
+Blood testing includes a CBC (complete blood count) to evaluate red and white cells, and platelets.
 This helps determine if your pet is anemic or may have any issues with healing after surgery.
-A chemistry panel can also be performed.
-This measure blood values that help us understand how well your pet’s kidneys and liver are function.
-It also tests blood sugar, electrolytes, and protein levels.
+A chemistry panel measures blood values that help us understand how well your pet’s liver and kidneys are functioning.
+It also tests blood sugar, and protein levels.

 What if my dog/cat is in heat (or was in heat recently)?

-We can still schedule surgery to prevent pregnancy.
-Cats will continue to have heat cycles fairly consistently.
+Our surgeons are experienced with safetly spaying your pet while they are in heat.
+Surgery can be scheduled to prevent pregnancy.
+Cats will continue to have heat cycles fairly consistently until they are pregnant.
 In dogs, there is a slight increase of a “false pregnancy” when spayed during or immediately after a heat cycle.
-However, there are also risks that she could develop an infected uterus (pyometra) in that time.
+However, there are also risks that she could develop an infected uterus (pyometra) in that same time period.
 We recommend scheduling as soon as possible to prevent pregnancy or pyometra.

 My dog/cat might alerady be pregnant - What should I do?

-We are able to safely perform your pet’s spay surgery, even if they are pregnant.
+We are able to safely perform your pet’s spay surgery, even if they are pregnant (unless very late-term).
 If you have specific questions, please reach out to our team to discuss your pet’s situation.
+There may be an additional fee depending on how recently she became pregnant (no additional fee for early pregnancy).

 Will my pet be in pain after surgery?

-We pre-emptively use pain medication before surgery.
+We pre-emptively administer pain medication before surgery.
+Multiple types of medication are used, allowing a safer dose range for each individual medication.
 We use local numbing medication to help prevent pain during surgery.
 Your pet will also go home with pain medication to give during their healing process.
 Restricting their activity/movement during healing is an important part of preventing pain and promote healing.
 Most animals act very normal and don’t show any signs of pain.
 However, some are more communicative or sensitive than others.
 If you are worried about your pet experiencing pain after surgery, please reach out to our team.

 Scheduling and Logistics Questions: